sumit-home2904/smart_time_field_picker/README.md

 ```

 **Purpose:**
-The GlobalKey`<SmartTimeFieldState>` allows you to access the state of the SmartTimeField widget,
+The GlobalKey`<SmartTimeFieldState>` allows you to access the state of the SmartTimeFieldPicker widget,
 which is useful when you need to control the dropdown’s behavior programmatically.
 By associating a key
-with the SmartTimeField, you can call methods on its state, trigger a rebuild, or update its selected
+with the SmartTimeFieldPicker, you can call methods on its state, trigger a rebuild, or update its selected
 value from a parent widget or another part of your app.